ABRG-Models/morphologica/README.md

 Library code used in models developed by Stuart P. Wilson, Seb James and co-workers in the Wilson Lab.

-This c++ code builds a shared library called libmorphologica which contains **simulation support facilities** for our simulations of dynamical systems.
+This header-only c++ code installs headers which contain **simulation support facilities** for our simulations of dynamical systems.

 It helps with: